The Ultimate Guide to a Successful BIM Pilot

 So, where do you start with planning your pilot?
 Our recommendation: start by keeping the end in mind and setting goals.
 What are your aims in implementing BIM?
 You should have clearly defined goals in terms of productivity, quality, and delivery improvements.
 Goals can be translated into your plan and will help you pick a project to pilot your new tools on.
 The project you choose for a pilot must include all key project stages so that you can get a clear snapshot of what areas BIM has helped, and to allow you to measure against your goals.

 That way you are also able to see how your team deals with your new tools: strengths and weaknesses are exposed in a controlled manner, and that helps to reinforce specific points during further training stages.
-Which leads us to a central aspect: Implementing BIM, even on a pilot project, requires team effort.
+This leads us to a central aspect: Implementing BIM, even on a pilot project, requires team effort.

 And by “team” I mean the business as a whole.
-It’s a decision made by the whole staff, regardless of their area or expertise, since they all must come together and contribute to a correct implementation.
+It’s a decision made by the whole staff, regardless of their area of expertise, since they all must come together and contribute to a correct implementation.
 This means that implementing BIM (and the results that come with that) must be a central part of every area’s goal.
 Integration is fundamental in the path to success.

 How to identify a possible pilot project?